A derivation of the electric field inside MAPS detectors from beam-test data and limited TCAD simulations: The process of deriving the effective field function

 \section{The process of deriving the effective field function}

-As mentioned before, the detailed TCAD mesh of the electric field inside the ALPIDE sensor is unavailable publicly.
+The detailed TCAD map of the electric field inside the INVESTIGATOR (and ALPIDE) sensor is unavailable publicly.
 However, its magnitude, \Emag (with $i=x,y,z$), in the $x-z$ plane for $y=0$ is shown in figure~4 of~\cite{DANNHEIM2020163784}.
 The field lines in this plane are also overlaid in this figure.
-The magnitude of the field at the faces of the pixel in three-dimensions are shown in figure~3 of~\cite{DANNHEIM2020163784}.
-As discussed above, due to various restrictions, these two figures are given without axes scale-labels.
-The meaning of the colors in these figures can be loosely interpreted from the field of a similar ``investigator'' chip shown in figures~8.4 and~8.5 of an older work from 2018~\cite{magdalena}.
-This work used the CLIC Tracker Detector (CLICTD), a monolithic chip~\cite{Kremastiotis:2020msg} which is also produced in a 180~nm imaging CMOS\footnote{Complementary metal-oxide-semiconductor.} process on a high-resistivity epitaxial layer like the ALPIDE.
-The extensive TCAD studies in~\cite{magdalena} show a similar field behavior to the one of the ALPIDE, where unlike~\cite{DANNHEIM2020163784}, more details are provided, in particular the scale of the color map.
-This information was also used to define our EFF.
-As it can be seen in the figures mentioned above, the field's magnitude shape is highly non-linear and the EFF cannot be easily deciphered from the available information.
-At this step, we therefore only have a very rough idea on how the magnitude of the 3D EFF should look like in a few slices of the pixel.
-We also know that besides mimicking the shape visually, its components' normalizations should result in a voltage of $\sim -6$~V when integrated along $z$ in the upper 25~\um of the sensor.
+The magnitude of the field at the faces of the pixel in three-dimensions is shown in figure~3 of~\cite{DANNHEIM2020163784}.
+Due to the various restrictions, these two figures are given without axes scale-labels.
+The meaning of the colors in these figures can be loosely interpreted from the field of a similar sensor shown in figures~8.4 and 8.6 of an older work from 2018~\cite{magdalena}.
+This work used the CLIC Tracker Detector (CLICTD), a monolithic chip~\cite{Kremastiotis:2020msg} which is also produced in a 180~nm imaging CMOS process on a high-resistivity epitaxial layer like the INVESTIGATOR (and ALPIDE).
+The extensive TCAD studies in~\cite{magdalena} show a similar field behavior to the one of the INVESTIGATOR, where the 2D shape of the field's components are given, including the transverse ones.
+This information allows to understand the different symmetries of the shape better and it is also used to define our EFF.

+The field's magnitude shape is highly non-linear and the EFF cannot be easily deciphered from the available information.
+At this step, we therefore only have a rough idea on (i) how the magnitude of the 3D EFF should look like in a few slices of the pixel and (ii) how the $x$ and $y$ components of the field behave in a few slices of the pixel.
+We also know that besides mimicking the shape visually, its magnitudes' normalizations should result in a voltage of $\sim -6$~V, when integrated along $z$ in the upper 25~\um of the sensor.